fralfaro/portfolio/docs/software/book.md

 This is the Jupyter notebook version of the [R for Data Science](https://www.oreilly.com/library/view/r-for-data/9781491910382/) by Hadley Wickham; the content is available [on GitHub](https://github.com/hadley/r4ds).

 The text will teach you how to do data science with R: You'll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.
-[Continue reading ➔](https://fralfaro.github.io/r4ds-book/)

 > **Note**: This new documentation was developed by [fralfaro](https://github.com/fralfaro).
 You can find the repository at the following link: [fralfaro/r4ds-book](https://github.com/fralfaro/r4ds-book).